 Here's how I made the sample card shown above.
 Please note the stamp set is no longer available.
 Use any large and kind of open flower stamp to create a similar look:

-Below is another example of how to use this technique, incorporating the tearing technique as well.
+Below is another example of how to use this great technique, incorporating the torn paper technique as well.

 If you make a card using the crayon resist technique, please do let me see your work!